-When your baby has outgrown a crib, a crib is the safest place to sleep for your baby.
+When your baby has grown out of a crib, a cot is the safest sleeping place for your baby.
 This is because the sides consist of bars.
-Because the sides are not completely closed, your baby cannot become breathless while turning when he or she rests with his mouth and nose against the side wall.
+Because the sides are not completely closed, your baby cannot become short of breath while turning when he or she comes to lie with his mouth and nose against the side wall.
 A cot is suitable until your baby is about 3 years old.
-So whether you choose a crib or let your baby sleep directly in a cot is completely up to you.
+So whether you choose a crib or let your baby sleep directly in a crib is entirely up to you.

-So you switch from crib to crib once your baby is about 6 months old.
-Your baby is bigger around this time and can probably roll over and sit.
-A crib or co-sleeper then becomes dangerous because your baby can fall out of the crib or, in the case of a co-sleeper, can roll into the bed.
-So when your baby is 6 months old, you switch to a cot.
-A cot can be adjusted in height, so you can use it until your baby is about 3 years old.
+So you switch from crib to crib as soon as your baby is about 6 months old.
+Your baby is bigger by this time and can probably already roll over and sit.
+A crib or co-sleeper then becomes dangerous because your baby can fall out of the crib or, in the case of a co-sleeper, roll into the bed.
+When your baby is 6 months old, you switch to a crib.
+A cot can be adjusted in height so that you can use it until your baby is about 3 years old.

 What should you pay attention to when purchasing a crib?

 When you choose a crib, it is important to pay attention to the following points when purchasing the crib:

 - Structure - Preference is given to a crib with bars or open weave structure, with a distance of 4.6 to 6.5 cm.

 - Dimensions - A crib must be at least 27.5 cm deep and can be no more than 90 cm long.

 - Bottom - The bed base of a crib should be flat and firm.
 Furthermore, it must be able to ventilate well, otherwise your baby can overheat.

 - Mattress - The mattress should fit snugly in the crib.
 The space between the mattress and the side wall of the crib should be a maximum of one finger wide.
 It is also important that the mattress lies flat and does not curl up.
 Also, the mattress should not be too thick, otherwise your baby can sink into it with its face, which can pose a suffocation hazard.